 In this easy gluten-free peach cobbler recipe, sweet and juicy peaches are topped with a light and fluffy cinnamon-sprinkled cake batter.
-This easy peach cobbler is a delicious dessert or decadent breakfast that comes together in just 45 minutes, and can be made with fresh, frozen or canned peaches so you can enjoy it all year round!
+This delicious fruit cobbler makes a great dessert or decadent breakfast that comes together in just 45 minutes, and can be made with fresh, frozen or canned peaches so you can enjoy it all year round!
 Ready in 45 minutes, it’s totally dairy-free and vegan too, but no one would know!

 For the Peach Filling: